Mick Morris (Gaelic footballer): Golf

-Having finished GAA career at a young age Morris become one of Irelands great amateur golfers.
+Having finished GAA career at a young age, Morris became an amateur golfer and is considered by some to be amongst Ireland's all-time top 100 amateur golfers.

 Having moved to Dublin to work with the ESB he joined Portmarnock Golf Club.
 He would go on to win the Irish Close in 1978 and the South of Ireland Amateur Open Championship in 1982.
 He appeared in 4 South of Ireland Finals (1977,80,82 & 84).
 He finished runner up in the East of Ireland Championship in 1975.
 He played 51 times for Ireland between 1978 and 1984.

 Morris also won the Irish Seniors in 2004, a testament to his sporting talent over five decades.